 - Better inventory control – if reducing inventory can be achieved that’s a direct cash saving which may pay for the system in its entirety, giving you a return in under 12 months

 - Staffing Levels – Growth and higher sales usually leads to increased staffing levels, which makes profitability on latest sales harder to achieve.
-By achieving growth via ERP and automation, sales can be added without overhead.
+By achieving growth via ERP and automation, sales can be added without the overhead.
 This could give an ROI from 6-12 months

 - Non-productive work – Anecdotally, staff spend anywhere from 40-60 hours a week in excel creating reports from poor systems, that’s a minimum of $2,000 per week in inefficiencies producing data that an ERP produces with resorting to Excel.
 The ERP ROI in this situation is 8 months